 Psychologist may work in a variety of settings such as education, career psychology or mental health.

 In the treatment and diagnosis of mental illness, psychiatrists and psychologists work closely together.
 Some of the assessments and treatments they use are similar.

-A psychiatrist will refer to a psychologist if he feels further evaluation of a particular aspect of mental functioning such as memory testing is required.
-He may also refer to a psychologist if a psychological treatment in which the psychologist is a specialist is required.
+A psychiatrist will refer to a psychologist if they feel further evaluation of a particular aspect of mental functioning such as memory testing is required.
+They may also refer to a psychologist if a psychological treatment in which the psychologist is a specialist is required.

-A psychologist will refer to the psychiatrist if further evaluation of the patient is required or to assess the value of adding medication to the treatment plan.
+A psychologist will refer to the psychiatrist if further evaluation of the patient is required or to assess the value of adding medication or other specialist treatments to the treatment plan.